How to Sustain a Healthy Lifestyle for Managing Autoimmune Disease

 Take a pulse of how you’re feeling at least once a week or so.

-This is one of my favorite tips because it’s saved us sooo many times.
-I call it “take a pulse.”
-What I mean is that if you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, and take a pulse of your current life situation.
+If you are feeling like things are not quite right, maybe on the verge of getting out of control – perhaps your schedule is really filling up, or you’ve fallen away from some of the things you know are crucial to your health, or your kids’ behavior is just absolutely insane… STOP, breathe, and give yourself a moment to evaluate where you’re at.

 If it feels like your head is just barely above water, use this as a sign to reel it back in immediately before things get worse.
 Maybe that means cancelling commitments, spending more time at home, taking a vacation day, or re-evaluating your financial situation.

 The goal here is to keep a simmering situation from boiling over.
 It helps you see the warning signs of a growing stress bomb and diffuse it before it explodes!